 Removal of Medicaid Recovery

-The Florida legislature took the first steps this session to amend Florida ABLE statutes and remove Medicaid recovery from ABLE United accounts.
+The Florida legislature took the first step during the 2019 legislative session to amend Florida ABLE statutes and permanently remove Medicaid recovery claims from ABLE United accounts.

-This change would treat those with ABLE accounts in the same manner as those without ABLE accounts when it comes to Medicaid recovery.
-The implementing bill clarifies that any remaining funds in an ABLE account must first be distributed for qualified disability expenses then transferred to the estate of the designated beneficiary.
-Additionally, Florida’s Medicaid program may not file a claim for Medicaid recovery of funds in an ABLE account.
-These changes will be in effect from July 2018 – June 2019.
-If legislation introduced in the 2019 session passes, this change will remain permanent.
+This change ensures that those with ABLE accounts are treated in the same manner as those without ABLE accounts when it comes to Medicaid recovery.
+Florida law clarifies that any remaining funds in an ABLE account must first be distributed for qualified disability expenses then transferred to the estate of the designated beneficiary.
+Learn more.

 Tax Cuts and Jobs Act 2017

 When the Tax Cuts and Jobs Act was signed into law on December 22, 2017, it created three provisions that impact ABLE United account holders – in a positive way.

 First, rollovers from 529 college savings plan accounts into ABLE accounts are now permitted under federal law.
 The state of Florida is in the process of amending state rules to allow such rollovers.
 These types of rollovers must be from the designated beneficiary or a member of the family of the designated beneficiary and will count towards the annual maximum contribution amount ($15,000).